dirtsimple/mautic-server/README.md

   * `webhooks:process`
 * `MAUTIC_JOB_OPTS` -- options to pass when running the above jobs; defaults to `--no-interaction`
 * `MAUTIC_JOB_TIMES` -- minutes at which jobs should be run; defaults to `*/5`, i.e., every five minutes
-* `MAUTIC_DATA` -- a directory under which all the instance's configuration, data, media, logs, and cache will be stored; defaults to the volume `/mautic-data`.
-(If you change this setting you may need to also update the `NGINX_WRITABLE` variable to match; see the `Dockerfile` for the original setting.)
+* `MAUTIC_DATA` -- a directory under which all the instance's configuration, data, media, logs, and cache will be stored; defaults to the volume `/data`.
+(Note: If you change this, you will also need to update the `NGINX_WRITABLE` variable to include the new value instead of `/data`; see the `Dockerfile` for the other values that should be included in `NGINX_WRITABLE`.)

 Note: this project is currently in heavy, active development.
 Quality should be considered alpha, as many pieces of mautic functionality remain untested, and the nginx config is still being tuned.